-The Germanic situation is less trivial than in Romance because of the OV-VO type split.
+The Germanic situation is less trivial than the Romance one because of the OV-VO type split.
 In North Germanic, the verbal heads license 'to the right', whereas in the continental West-Germanic group, the verb licenses 'to the left'.
-This split becomes better understandable once one takes into account the temporal overlapping of directionality fixing as one change and the emergence of the V2-property as another change.
-Because of the V2-structure of declaratives, the OV vs. VO difference was masked in large set of utterances, namely any main clause in which the finite verb is the main verb, as in (11).
-The licensing options amount to a binary parameter, that is, targeting left vs. right.
-It must not come as a surprise that either option has found its realization.
+This split becomes better understandable once one takes into account the temporal overlapping of directionality fixing with the emergence of the V2-property as another change.
+Because of the V2-structure of declaratives, the OV vs. VO difference was masked in sizeable set of utterances, namely any main clause in which the finite verb is the main verb, as in (11).
+The options for constraining the licensing directionality amount to a binary choice, that is, targeting left vs. targeting right.
+It must not come as a surprise that either option has found its linguistic realization.